 Seeing Through the Everyday

 The Apostle Paul had a way of viewing life that enabled him to interpret his circumstances with a wide-angle lens.
 He was able to think of his extraordinary suffering as “light and momentary” and as accomplishing something supremely valuable (2 Cor 4:16–17).
-He saw his afflictions (multiple beatings, imprisonments, shipwrecks, persecution, etc.) as preparing him for something that was so glorious, so wonderful, so captivating, that his present pain didn’t capture his focus and didn’t define his identity.
+Paul saw his afflictions (multiple beatings, imprisonments, shipwrecks, persecution, etc.) as preparing him for something that was so glorious, so wonderful, so captivating, that his present pain didn’t capture his focus and didn’t define his identity.
 He developed this perspective by honing his spiritual sight: he did not look to the things that are seen, but to the things that are unseen (2 Cor 4:18).
 As he focused on the unseen, Paul was refining his ability to see as God sees and to value as God values.

 An eternal perspective is a way of seeing the pain, pleasure, and purpose of our lives as part of the redemptive story God is orchestrating.
 It is seeing through the daily grind, the tumultuous highs, and the frequent lows to the destination of eternity.
 Everyone is destined for eternity: some will experience eternal life and some, eternal death.